pepkit/pepspec/docs/specification.md

 ### Sample table index

 By default, PEP uses `sample_name` column as the index for the sample table.
 This is how samples within a project are identified.
-However, it is possible to use a custom column as the sample table index, which can be specifed with `sample_table_index` attribute or on-the-fly at the project creation stage.
+However, it is possible to use a custom column as the sample table index, which can be specified with `sample_table_index` attribute or on-the-fly at the project creation stage.

 This is the sample table index selection priority order:

-1. _Project_ constructor specified
+1. Value specified in _Project_ constructor
-2. Config specified
+2. Value specified in Config
-3. Deafult value (`sample_name`)
+3. Default value (`sample_name`)

 ### Auto-sample merging

 Typically, samples have unique values in the sample table index column.
 Otherwise, samples which share the same value in the sample table index column are merged.
 The resulting sample will only have the unique values for each attribute.

-For example, project created based on the sample table below, where `sample_name` column conists of duplicated `albt_1h` value would effectively have just 3 samples even though there are 4 rows in the table.
-The samlpe identified by `albt_1h` value would have the following attributes:
+For example, project created based on the sample table below, where `sample_name` column consists of duplicated `albt_1h` value would effectively have just 3 samples even though there are 4 rows in the table.
+The sample identified by `albt_1h` value would have the following attributes:

 * organism: `albatross`
 * flowcell: `BSFX0190`